 You should pack in two bags this year.
 You should pack your daypack for the bus and for later use in camp and for on the way home.
 Your second bag should be a large duffle containing everything else: your clothes, gear, sleeping bag and sleeping pad.
-Adults and Seniors may take a chair separately from the duffle.
+Adults and Seniors may take a chair.